modlee-ai/modlee/docs/troubleshooting.md

     pip install modlee
     ```

 - **Dependencies**: Verify that all dependencies are installed.
-You can find the list of required dependencies in the [Quickstart page](https://docs.modlee.ai/README.html).
+You can find the list of required dependencies on Modlee's [Github](https://github.com/modlee-ai/modlee/blob/main/requirements.txt).

 ### Problem: Incompatible Package Versions